 |Not-for-profit and community associations||Private consultants|

-Conference attendance (includes the Welcome reception) and Conference dinner
+Conference Package B (includes the Welcome Reception and Conference Dinner)

-Conference attendance (includes the Welcome reception), Conference dinner and Pre-conference workshops
+Conference Package D (includes the Welcome Reception, Conference Dinner, and Pre-conference PD Workshops)

 Location & travel